emaxerrno/goobly/docs/IntededUseCaseV1.md

 ```

-## Yay, introducing googly's intended case:

-Sorry for the verbose intro, but typing this into english took longer
-and was more confusing (#ESLStudent).
-Feedback is welcomed!
+## Googly's Intended Case

 Stateless aggregations are easy to scale.
-You literally just spin up
-more boxes and as long as your routing layer can handle redistribution of work
+As long as your routing layer can handle redistribution of work
-via consistent hashing (e.g.: 256 vnodes like cassandra or 3 buckets like riak),
+via consistent hashing (e.g.: 256 vnodes like cassandra or 3 buckets like riak), you can keep adding
-stateless computations are the dream for framework authors.
+machines to increase the aggregation throughput.
+It is thus very desirable to be able to use only stateless
+computations.

 The pseudo code is relatively simple: